varjagg/varjagg.github.io/_posts/2025-05-29-marketing-megabyte.md

 So let me sum it up here for the next time this issue inevitably flares on the usual tech aggregator websites:

 - Greek prefixes kilo- and mega- refer to sharp thousand and million respectively.
 How important it was after decades of established use in the industry however is unclear.
 To a non-technical user it makes no difference as long as the unit is used consistently.
 To a computer engineer, Marketing Megabytes are largely unusable.
-Either way, the proposed substitution acronyms kibi-, mebi- and so on in culmination of circular reasoning still use th e same Greek prefixes.
+Either way, the proposed substitution acronyms kibi-, mebi- and so on in culmination of circular reasoning still use the same Greek prefixes.

 - Binary computers address memory in powers of two.
 This makes the power of two KB/MB/GB a natural measurement unit.
 To the day it's impossible to buy a memory chip with capacity in round number of Marketing Megabytes because it simply doesn't make sense.